ggasp/examples/v3/java/README.md

 The example creates a simple HTML mail (no plain text content) with a single link and three conditional contents (##SUBJECT##, ##HEADER## and ##FOOTER##) and further demos the usage of personalization variables ($$RCPT_DOMAIN$$), too.

-The recipients of the generated newletters are stored in `recipients.csv`.
+The recipients of the generated newsletters are stored in `recipients.csv`.
 You might want to change the email addresses to point to actual mail boxes.

 Further you can add fields (aka columns) to the recipient data (you also have to do that in the config.props then).